naturalis/mycorrhiza/README.md

 Broadly speaking, the steps that are described in the manuscript are described in the following, numbered sections.
-These steps have been executed in the data section of this repository, with different iterations in dated folders.
-The most relevant data subfolders are the most recent ones, in which the workflow was debugged and all the data were double-checked.
+These steps have been executed in the data section of this repository, with different iterations in date-stamped folders.
+The most relevant of these subfolders are the most recent ones, in which the workflow was debugged and all the data were double-checked.

+Note that this repository also contains abandoned results, e.g. earlier attempts to develop the general workflow, older versions of the input files, project background documentation, and so on.
+Old files that are not discussed in any of the READMEs should be considered irrelevant for the substance of the methods and results discussed in the manuscript.

 ### 1. Preparing input data files